10 Easy Elements of A Hardworking Kitchen

 4) Measuring cups and mixing bowls near the prep area

-If you have to store your mixing bowls in a pantry, make sure to have them out before you start your project.
+If you store your mixing bowls in a pantry, make sure to have them out before you start your project.
 We suggest storing them above your prep area if possible so that they are within reach.
-Even if a few are stored there, it will save the time and possible mess to go grab them while working on a recipe.
+If a few are stored there, it will save the time and possible mess to go grab them while working on a recipe.

 5) Stacks of clean dish towels stored near the sink